MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

    also additional input(s) (``msmt_5tt`` requires a 5TT segmentation
    from a spatially aligned anatomical image)

-Beyond these general categories, the algorithms differ mostly in how they derive the voxels that will be used to estimate the response function(s) from, and to a lesser extent also how they derive the fibre orientation for single-fibre voxels.
+Beyond these general categories, the algorithms differ mostly in the actual strategy used to determine the voxels that will be used to estimate the response function(s) from.

 The ``manual`` choice is an exception to most of the above, in that it allows/*requires* you to provide the voxels yourself, and even allows